vnllap/health-cert-attendance/DOCUMENTATION.md

 ### How it works

-When a client submits, their name is checked against:
+When a client submits, the system checks for an existing name match against:

-1. **`submittedKeys`** in localStorage — a list of `lastName|firstName|middleName` keys from this device
+1. **`submittedKeys`** in localStorage — a list of `lastName|firstName|middleName` keys from this device's past submissions
-2. **`sheetsCache`** in localStorage — a cached copy of all Sheets records (updated by the admin panel's auto-poll, or when the client form saves locally)
+2. **`sheetsCache`** in localStorage — a cached copy of all Sheets records

-If a match is found, the submission is **hard blocked** — a modal shows the existing entry details and the client cannot proceed.
+If a match is found, submission is **hard blocked** — a modal shows the existing entry and the client cannot proceed.
 They are directed to speak with staff.

-### Scope
+### Cross-device detection

-- Permanent block — not limited to same-day
-- Case-insensitive, trims whitespace
-- Cross-device detection works if the `sheetsCache` has been populated (requires admin panel to have polled at least once on the same browser, OR the submission was made from the same device)
-- For full cross-device duplicate prevention, a PHP + MySQL backend with server-side name lookup is recommended
+On page load, the client form performs a one-time JSONP fetch to warm the `sheetsCache` from the live Sheets data.
+This means a client who previously submitted on a different device or kiosk will still be caught by the duplicate check, even if this device has never seen their record before.

 ### What the duplicate modal shows

-- Timestamp of original submission
-- Full name
-- Application type
-- Certificate type
-- Establishment name
-- Reference number
-- Status (Pending / Released)
+Timestamp, full name, application type, certificate type, establishment name, reference number, and status.

 ---

 ## 10. Admin Position vs Client Position

-The system uses two separate position fields to keep client data clean and auditable:

 | | Client Position (`position`) | Admin Position (`adminPosition`) |
 |---|---|---|